aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

 ### Why `sources` directory?

 The `sources` directory holds a collection of `.move` modules files.
-And later when we would want to compile the package using the CLI, it will look for that `sources` directory and the `Move.toml` file.
+And later when we want to compile the package using the CLI, the compiler will look for that `sources` directory and its `Move.toml` file.

 ### Create a Move module

 An account is needed to publish a Move module.
-So first we need to create an account, that we have its private key, so we can create a module under its account address and publish the module using that account.
+So first we need to create an account.
+Once we have the account's private key, we can create a module under its account address and publish the module using that account.

-1. On our `move` directory, run `aptos config init --network devnet`.
-Press enter when the prompt pops up.
+1. In our `move` directory, run `aptos config init --network devnet`.
+Press enter when prompted.

-   This creates for us a `.aptos` directory with a `config.yaml` file that holds our profiles info.
-On the `config` file we now have our profiles list that holds a `default` profile.
-You should see something like that
+   This creates for us a `.aptos` directory with a `config.yaml` file that holds our profile information.
+In the `config.yaml` file, we now have our profiles list that holds a `default` profile.
+If you open that file, you will see content resembling:

    ```yaml
    profiles: